alexlescionok/hello_world/README.md

 # hello_world
 My Python journey with IN4.0 and AWS

-This repository contains various tasks and exercises.
+This repository contains exercises and solutions.